StriveMath/p5.learn.js/README.md

    circle.draw()
 }
 ```
-Creates a circle that users can drag about the canvas with their mouse.
+Creates a circle that users can drag about the canvas with their mouse ([example](https://github.com/StriveMath/p5.teach.js/blob/main/examples/movablecircle/sketch.js)).

 | Argument      | Description                 | Value                   | Default                 |
 | ------------- | --------------------------- | ----------------------- | ----------------------- |